-All schemes must aim to provide barrier-free, unobstructed and good-quality paths as far as possible for shared path use by most or all types of users (i.e. walkers, cyclists, horse-riders, wheelchairs, push-chairs and water users as appropriate).
+All schemes must aim to provide barrier-free, unobstructed and good-quality paths as far as possible for shared use.
+This should allow for all types of users where possible (i.e. walkers, cyclists, horse-riders, wheelchair users and push-chairs).

-This criterion is designed to recognise that some options may deliver wider benefits than others in these respects of shared multi-use, through:
+This criterion is designed to recognise that some options may deliver a wider range of benefits than others in these respects of shared multi-use, through:

-- removal or avoidance of existing access barriers and obstacles, like steep gradients, boggy ground, stiles / kissing gates / fences, watercourses, steps - the extent to which improved or full multi-use for types of users is achieved, including enhanced convenience and assistance for users through appropriate provision of informative signage, suitable seating as resting points, convenient gates and latches, etc
+- removal or avoidance of existing access barriers and obstacles such as, steep gradients, boggy ground, stiles, kissing gates, fences, watercourses and steps - the extent to which barrier free multi-use is achieved, including enhanced convenience and assistance for users through appropriate provision such as informative signage, suitable seating as resting points, easy to use gates and latches